 The town was founded in the 1840s by the Belgians.
-In 1843, the territory was authorized "in perpetuity" by the parliament of Guatemala to be administered by Compagnie belge de colonisation, private Belgian company protected by King Leopold I of Belgium.
-The Belgian company withdrew in 1854 because of financial losses.
+In 1843, the territory was authorized "in perpetuity" by the parliament of Guatemala to be administered by Compagnie belge de colonisation (private Belgian company protected by King Leopold I).
+The company withdrew in 1854 due to financial losses.

-The seaport of Santo Tomas de Castilla was built in 1976, following an earthquake that severely damaged Puerto Barrios port.
-Today it is one of the busiest Central American ports and currently enlarging.
-The port is situated next to Zona de Libre Industria y Comercio Santo Tomas de Castilla, a free trade zone called Zolic.
+The seaport Santo Tomas de Castilla was re-built in 1976, following an earthquake that severely damaged Puerto Barrios.
+Today it is one of the busiest Central American containership ports.
+It is adjacent to Zona de Libre Industria y Comercio (city's free trade zone) called Zolic.

 Port Santo Tomas de Castilla cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Santo Tomas de Castilla, Guatemala.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Santo Tomas de Castilla, Puerto Barrios, Guatemala.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.